 My son was born very early at 24 weeks gestation.
 He was born in a very bad way… in a breech position and my wife had a large bleed leading to our son swallowing a lot of her blood.
 He was tiny, weighing 1lb 7oz.

 I was completely petrified the day he was born.
 It was like my worst nightmare but it was real.
 Just after my son was born I listened to the medical team as they connected him to a ventilator, lines and monitors.
 My wife was unconscious and the midwife was panicking due to the amount of blood she had lost.
 Then the beeps from the medical devices connected to my son became weaker and weaker until they stopped.
 There must have been a team of 15 medical staff in the room but all was completely silent.
 I was praying so hard my hands turned white and I remember thinking that this just cannot happen.
 I am still haunted by this day now and the thought that I could have lost my wife and little boy, fills me with a fear that I’ve never felt before.

 Despite my son’s very early arrival and having a long list of severe medical issues he managed to pull through against all odds.
 We had a long and stressful stay in NICU and he came home on oxygen.
 After only a few days home he was rushed back into hospital after catching a cold.
 Our son remained on oxygen for 1 year which was challenging for me.

 I guess I did some real soul searching and I opened up to my wife about how I was feeling, and that was the beginning of me admitting it to myself.
 I had to almost pick everything apart so I could put it all back together again and it was difficult.
-I started to talking to a few other dads from NICU who I had kept in touch with and it was a surprise and a relief to find out they felt the same.
-It has been a long road for me, we’re a few years on now and I still struggle to think about my boys birth but things have got easier.
+I started talking to a few other dads from NICU who I had kept in touch with and it was a surprise and a relief to find out they felt the same.
+It has been a long road for me.
+We’re a few years on now and I still struggle to think about my boy’s birth, but things have got easier.